 The remainder of the glaze can be used for a sauce to spoon over the meatballs.
 It's sweet, spicy, salty and so delicious!

-Check over the ingredients and add whatever you don’t have to your next shopping list.
+Check over the ingredients and add whatever you don't have to your next shopping list.
+Make them as spicy or mild as your taste dictates.
 These Korean Meatball Lettuce Wraps will be popular with adults and kids alike!

 Café Tips for making these Korean Meatball Lettuce Wraps

 - I use 93% lean ground beef for these meatballs to keep them a little healthier.
 If you use ground beef with a higher fat level, I recommend transferring the meatballs to a clean sheet pan before adding the glaze as there will be a decent amount of fat accumulated on the original pan.
 The glaze will set better without the fat.